unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## Normalization

-Normalization will not typically be the responsibility of the keyboard author, rather this will be managed by the implementation.
+Normalization will not typically be the responsibility of the keyboard author, rather this will be managed by the keyboard implementation.
-The implementation will apply normalization as appropriate when matching transform rules and `<display>` value matching.
+The keyboard implementation will apply normalization as appropriate when matching transform rules and `<display>` value matching.
 Output from the keyboard, following application of all transform rules, will be normalized to implementation- or application-requested form.

-The attribute value `normalization="disabled"` can be used to indicate that no automatic normalization happens in input, matching, or output.
+The attribute value `normalization="disabled"` can be used to indicate that no automatic normalization is to be applied in input, matching, or output.
 Using this setting should be done with caution.
 See [`<settings>`](#element-settings).

-Input source files may be in any normalization format, however, authors should be aware of areas where normalization affects keyboard operation.
+Keyboard source files may be in any normalization format, because they are processed in NFD for purposes of matching.
+However, authors should be aware of areas where normalization affects keyboard operation.

 There are four stages where normalization occurs.
 These are briefly outlined here, and then detailed below.